CDAE 195 Propoganda, Media Ownership, & Citizen Responsibility CRN 14637 3 Credits

 negative criticism of others, is not appropriate or

 welcome.
 Whining or excessive complaining about this or

 any other UVM course is not appropriate in class.

 You are expected to come to class with a pen, pencil and notebook and to take notes by hand.
 It is appropriate and acceptable to raise your hand and ask questions during class.
 You may eat food and drink water during class.
 We will be using the Internet often during class.
-You should bring your laptop and power cord (please charge your computer before class).
+You should bring your laptop, tablet, or smartphone and power cord (please charge your computer before class).

 Religious Holidays: (University Policy) Students have the right to practice the religion of their choice.
 Each semester students should submit in writing to their instructors by the end of the second full week of classes their documented religious holiday schedule for the semester.
 Students have two weeks to complete the assignments missed due to religious holidays.
 If assignments are not completed within the two week time period, students will earn no credit for the assignments missed.

 Oral Assignments: Students who spend lots of time preparing and practicing for their oral presentations do much better than students who throw something together at the last moment or, worse yet, just “wing it.”
-Studying for this class is not passive (like reading a textbook or studying for an exam), instead it is active (practicing your presentations in front of friends and receiving feedback).
+Studying for this class is not passive (like reading a textbook or studying for an exam), instead it is active (taking notes by hand, practicing your presentations in front of friends and receiving feedback).
 It is required and expected that you will spend time practicing your presentation in front of others and get feedback.